How to Grow Potatoes

 When to plant potatoes

-When growing Potatoes they do take up a lot of space and unless you have a large veg plot you will not have room for much else.
-To save space you can also grow potatoes in containers.
+Potatoes do take up a lot of growing space and unless you have a large veg plot you may want to save space and grow potatoes in containers.

-Potatoes grow well in pots, place 3 or 4 tubers in pot with 15-20cms of good compost in the bottom and cover with 10 cms of compost.
-If you want to plant in the plot, about 13cms deep and 30cms apart.
-If you have chitted the potatoes handle carefully so as not to damage the shoot and plant with the shoot upwards.
+Potatoes grow well in large containers, place 3 or 4 tubers in each pot with 15-20cms of good compost in the bottom and cover with 10 cms of compost.
+If you are planting in the vegetable plot, plant the potatoes about 13cms deep and 30cms apart.
+If you have chitted the potatoes handle carefully so as not to damage the shoot and plant with the shoots upwards, if possible.

-Protect the new top growth called haulms, from frost.
+When growing potatoes if you plant out early or we have late frosts you need to protect the top growth, called haulms, from frost.
 Potatoes are not frost hardy (What does "frost hardy" mean?) which means early in the year the top grow needs protection from frost.
 As soon as the shoots appear earth up or cover the growth by adding more soil in the pot.

 Potato Blight is the main problem when growing potatoes.
-It is an air bourne fungus like disease which attacks the foliage (and later the tubers) causing it to collapse.
+It is an air bourne fungus type disease which attacks the foliage (and later the tubers) causing it to collapse.
 It commonly occurs in wet, mild and humid conditions and is difficult to manage.
-It will affect tomatoes as well although if they are grown in a greenhouse this may afford some protection as it is mainly, but not exclusively a disease of out door crops.
-It starts with brown marks on the leaves and spreads so that all the foliage turns brown or black collapses and the plant looks patently sick; it cannot be missed.
+It will affect tomatoes as well, although if they are grown in a greenhouse this will afford some protection as it is mainly, but not exclusively, a disease which affects out door crops.
+It starts with brown marks on the leaves, image left and quickly spreads so that all the foliage turns brown or black collapses and the plant looks patently sick; it cannot be missed.
 Once it takes a hold there is not much that can be done as it spreads rapidly.